Dr Kay Copeland – Specialist Sports and Exercise Physiotherapist (VIC)

 Michael Kenihan is the past General Manager at LifeCare Health Ltd, Australia’s Number #1 provider of Physiotherapy and Sports Medicine, in addition to being the past President and CEO of Sports Medicine Australia.
 A leader and forward-thinker in the sports medicine industry for over twenty years, Michael mentors up-and-coming clinicians on the business principles and behaviours essential for establishing a successful practice – financially and medically.
 A highly qualified physiotherapist, Michael’s entrepreneurial passion and aim is to assist the development of thriving practices across Australia, specializing in Sports Medicine, Physiotherapy and Pilates and delivering the highest level of quality care for all patients.
 Michael is currently a Director of Melbourne Stem Cell Centre and Magellan Stem Cells as well as the Director/Owner of MK Healthcare Business consulting.
 He is also a co-developer of R-U-Ontrak a platform to assist those with important goals they wish to achieve.
 The tech platform is available on play and app stores.

-Prof. Gregory Kolt – Dean of Science and Health, Western Sydney University (NSW)
+Professor Gregory Kolt – Dean of Health Sciences, Western Sydney University (NSW)

 Tim Pain – Podiatrist (TAS)